 Tummy Tucks Orlando

-After childbirth or weight loss, the excess skin over your abdomen will not revert to its original tightness.
+After childbirth or significant weight loss, the excess skin over the abdomen may not revert to its original tightness.
 The result is drooping or sagging skin.
 Your abdominal muscles can also become stretched out and may not retract to their normal position.
-This can leave a stubborn protruding belly that won’t respond to even the most sophisticated sit ups.
+This can leave a stubborn protruding belly that won’t respond to even the most sophisticated workout routines and strict diet plans.

-An abdominoplasty, also called tummy tuck surgery, can correct both of these problems.
-The tummy tuck will flatten your abdomen and remove the excess, loose skin so your muscles will retain its flat, toned appearance.
+A tummy tuck surgery, also called an abdominoplasty, can correct both of these problems.
+The tummy tuck will flatten your abdomen and remove the excess, loose skin so your muscles will retain a flat, toned appearance.

 Modified Tummy Tuck

 For patients who do not have a lot of excess skin to be removed, but who have very weak or separated abdominal muscles causing the abdomen to pouch out may require more muscle tightening than skin excision.
 During a modified tummy tuck, the skin and belly button are elevated off of the muscles.
 The muscles are then tightened.

 Then a portion of skin is removed between the belly button and pubis.
 The belly button is moved down only a short distance during this procedure.